LinkedEarth/pylipd/docs/installation.rst

 This version may contain bugs not caught by our continuous integration test suite; if so, please report them via `github issues <https://github.com/LinkedEarth/pylipd/issues>`_.

-If you wish to contribute to PyLiPD, see our `contributing guide <contributing_to_pylipd>` for complete instructions on building from the git source tree.
+If you wish to contribute to PyLiPD, :ref:`see our contributing guide <contributing_to_pylipd>` for complete instructions on building from the git source tree.

 Running the test suite
 """"""""""""""""""""""